milhead2/cs466_s22/README.md

 		```

-Build Provided Lab One Code
+Build The Provided Lab One Code
 ---------------------------

 - We will using cmake to generate a Makefile